 There is a cooling-off period

-As the buyer, once the seller accepts your offer, you have three business days to cancel the contract.
+As the buyer, once the seller accepts your offer, you have up to three business days to cancel the contract.
 This is known as the cooling-off period.
-It applies to the sale of most residential real property in BC, but there are some exceptions.
+(For most pre-sale contracts, the cooling-off period is seven days.)
+The cooling-off period applies to the sale of most residential real property in BC, but there are some exceptions.

 You don’t have to give the seller a reason.